zold-io/zold/README.md

 * `best` is the list of scores known to the farm at the moment (with their ages in minutes).

-`entrance` is the place where all new wallets arive and get merged and pushed further.
+`entrance` is the place where all new wallets arrive and get merged and pushed further.
 The health of this point is critical to the entire node.
 Some numbers it includes must be watched carefully.